 Typescript code can be debugged easily in the browser as long as proper file binding is done at the compile time.
 But still, we are not satisfied with this.
 Right!?
-Let us take a tour to its real-life feasibility.
+Let us take a tour of its real-life feasibility.

-Who are using Angular?
+Who is using Angular?

 Google, Paypal, Tata Consultancy Service careers are some of the well-known companies who have used AngularJS as a development platform, CVS shop, Onefootball, Microsoft customers, Citibank Customer Service have used Angular as their development platform.